-Secondly, keeping the body under the stress of continuous cardio stress helps improve your hormonal profile by forcing adaptations to take place by releasing endorphins and other necessary hormones to regulate your body’s ability to sustain the effort.
-As your body uses it’s hormones to accomplish the task, it adapts and figures out ways to be more efficient at using it’s resources to be more efficient.
+Keeping your body under the stress of continuous cardio stress helps improve your hormonal profile by forcing adaptations to take place.
+This occurs through the release of endorphins and other necessary hormones to regulate your body’s ability to sustain the effort.
+As your body uses its hormones to accomplish the task, it adapts and figures out ways to be more efficient at using its resources.

 The benefits of cardiovascular endurance make their way into many of your daily activities.
 After all, you don’t only actively move while you’re at the gym—you use your body all the time, whether you’re lifting things, commuting, or playing with your kids.
 Increasing your capacity to work can translate to many areas of your life!

 Maintaining a healthy state of cardiovascular endurance simply makes living easier.
 With a healthy level of cardiovascular endurance, you will be able to perform a variety of activities to support your well-being, whether that’s kicking extra butt at the gym or having more time to play catch with your dog.